JoeyLundquist/weekend-sql-to-do-list/README.md

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
+Having a class who's staff cares as much about my success really give me the drive to put in 100% and to be excited about the feedback to improve my code!

 ## Support
 If you have suggestions or issues, please email me at [joeylundquist91@gmail.com]